Washington-University/HCPpipelines/MSMAll/README.md

 # HCP Pipelines MSMAll subdirectory

 MSMAll is a tool for surface-based functional alignment.
 It uses T1w/T2w myelin maps, resting state network maps, and resting-state-based visuotopic maps to align a subject's cortical data to a group template.
 One runs MSMAll after running either sICA+FIX (single run or multi-run).
-One first runs the MSMAll Pipeline, then the DeDriftAndResample Pipeline with or without the GroupAverageDeDrift Pipeline depending upon whether one is creating a new template space (compute a DeDrift) or simply aligning data to an existing template (don't compute a DeDrift).
+One first runs the MSMAll Pipeline, then the DeDriftAndResample Pipeline.
+Most users should not do any dedrifting as they should use an existing registration template; dedrifting is only intended to be used when generating a new registration template.

 # Notes on MATLAB usage